Volunteers and their families have begun work to restore the sensory garden at Salford’s Buile Hill Mansion.

 Jenni Smith, one of the chief organisers of the event, said: “Sunflowers absorb 330mg of nitrogen oxide from the air, so they help with [reducing] pollution, they are great for local wildlife and also they look quite pretty.”

 She said: “We had a really great turnout and a lot of support.

 “Hopefully it will be a project from now until it is finished, so we hope that [volunteers] will be involved in its transformation.”

-Below is an interview with Jenni Smith, in which she goes into more detail about the sensory garden and upcoming events for her organisation.
+Jenni Smith tells us more, below, about the sensory garden and upcoming events for her organisation.

 Pete Simms, experienced horticulturalist and head architect of the garden project, said: “We want to make it as beautiful as possible and to create as many memories as possible.”

 He also described the many uses the garden could fulfil once complete.
 These included hosting art exhibitions, small concerts and educating children about horticulture.